 Before explaining the concept of locking liquidity on any AMM (Automated market maker - e.g Uniswap, Honeyswap), we recommend this video for anyone not familiar with the liquidity pools on top of Decentralised Exchanges.

-A liquidity locker allows the developer to store these LP tokens in a smart contract, revoking his permission to move these LP from a start date (or, more accurately, a start block) to an end date (end block).
+A liquidity locker allows the developer to store these LP tokens in a smart contract, revoking his permission to move these LP from a start date to an end date.

 The Unicrypt liquidity locking service is widely used when it comes to DeFi projects.
 We could even argue that it is an industry standard that comes right after the creation of any new liquidity pool on different Decentralized exchanges.